neyrinck/origami2d/README.md

 Gravity, Apprehended
 Mangling Indices

+A 2D python implementation in the same spirit as ORIGAMI (Falck, Neyrinck & Szalay 2012);

+Order-ReversIng
+Gravity, Apprehended
+Mangling Indices

-A 2D python implementation in the same spirit as ORIGAMI (Falck, Neyrinck & Szalay 2012).
-The ORIGAMI morphology is designed to be the number of orthogonal axes in which a particle has crossed some other particle from the initial to final conditions.
-(This is more explicit in the original, 3D version.)
-In the present version, the particle x-coordinate rank (the order) is compared to the initial-conditions ordering in rows, and the y-coordinate rank is compared in columns; if a particle is out-of-order with respect to the initial-conditions order, it is tagged.
+The ORIGAMI morphology is defined as the number of orthogonal axes in which a particle has crossed some other particle from the initial to final conditions.
+(This is more explicit in the original version.)
+In the present version, a few-line, an extremely fast and simple version of that is used, which more explicitly detects "mangled indices" as in the acronym expansion.
+(But it misses a small fraction of crossings, as shown below.)

+The particle x-coordinate rank (the "order") is compared to the initial-conditions ordering in rows, and the y-coordinate rank is compared in columns; if a particle is out-of-order with respect to the initial-conditions order, it is tagged.
 The initial ordering is assumed to be encoded in the ordering of the particle array.
 (In this implementation, there are 2 numpy x and y arrays, x (NxN) and y (NxN), ordered such that x increments in the 0th axis of the array and y does not change; y increments in the 1st axis of the array and x does not change.)
 The orderings are compared both along the Cartesian axis, and 45-degrees diagonal to it.

 This is an example particle-tagging effort using a 2D N-body simulation, computed within the example code, with the code of Hidding (2020), https://github.com/jhidding/nbody2d